 2) The returns filed under this section has been segregated into normal filing and filed in response to notices.

 3) The ‘Schedule VI-A’ for tax deductions is amended to include deduction under section 80EEA and section 80EEB.

 4) In ‘Schedule BP’, gross receipts or turnover to include revenues from prescribed electronic modes received before the specified date.

 Hello Friends, I am Prince Doshi I am a qualified and practicing chartered accountant for over 9 years and provide advisory services in the field of direct and indirect taxes, audits, GST implementation, MIS, and more.
-Today I am here as a part of a tax video initiative by Canara HSBC oriental bank of commerce life insurance company and I will talk about who can file ITR-4
+Today I am here as a part of a tax video initiative by Canara HSBC life insurance company and I will talk about who can file ITR-4